mikeoon/LGED_FF/2020_writeups/2020_week6_writeup.md

 ![](../media/tom_forgot.gif)

 Week 6 brought the most lopsided scores on average for each matchup.
 Teams must be getting a better feel for who to start and sit each week… or not.
+We gave a new lowest scoring title holder.
 Four teams sit at 4 - 2 and one team is still undefeated leaving the 6th playoff spot still up for grabs.
 Still too early to call, like I said, a lot more regular season left.

 Let’s get into week 6.
 </br>